lindentree/jubilee/README.md

 JavaScript

 # Setup
 Clone our github repository
-cd into backend/lyricsSearcher
+cd into frontend/jubilee-front-end and `npm run build` then cd into backend/lyricsSearcher and `export FLASK_APP=app.py`
-$ export FLASK_APP=app.py
-then flask run --host=0.0.0.0
+then `flask run --host=0.0.0.0` and the app will be available at localhost:5000 in your browser